 Barry Myers has won the Hubert Phillips in 2014, the Tollemache in 2013 and 2014, and was a runner-up in the Gold Cup in 2015 – all when playing with Sally Brock (who is also his partner away from the table).
 He has made two Camrose appearances: with Robert Sheehan in 1986 and again in 2015 playing with Sally.
 He believes this is the record for the longest gap between first and second caps.

 Barry gave up the game for a number of years when he read for the Bar.
 He is still a practicing criminal barrister and between that and playing bridge he has little time for other hobbies.
 See Barry’s EBU profile.

 Stefano Tommasini is originally from Brazil but now lives in London.
-He and Ben Green will represent England in the European Championships later this year.
+He and Ben Green represented England in the European Championships in 2022.